Athletics at the 1912 Summer Olympics – Men's 800 metres

-The men's 800 metres was a track and field athletics event held as part of the athletics at the 1912 Summer Olympics programme.
-It was the fifth appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
+The men's 800 metres at the 1912 Summer Olympics was the event’s fifth appearance, remaining one of 12 athletics disciplines contested at every games.
 The competition was held from Saturday, July 6, 1912, to Monday, July 8, 1912.
 Forty-seven runners from 16 nations competed.
 NOCs could enter up to 12 athletes.
 The event was won by Ted Meredith of the United States, the nation's third consecutive victory in the 800 metres.
 Mel Sheppard became the first man to win two medals in the event, coming in second to miss out on defending his 1908 gold.
 Ira Davenport completed the United States sweep, the second time the Americans had swept the 800 metres podium (after 1904).

 Background

 This was the fifth appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
 All three medalists from 1908, Olympic champion Mel Sheppard, the silver medalist Emilio Lunghi, and the bronze medalist Hanns Braun, returned.
 Sheppard was among the favorites with a chance to repeat; other prominent challengers were his teammates John Paul Jones and Ted Meredith as well as Lunghi (who had matched Sheppard's world record) and Braun (the 1911 and 1912 AAA champion).

 Chile, Norway, Portugal, Russia, South Africa, and Turkey appeared in the event for the first time.
 Germany, Great Britain, Hungary, and the United States each made their fourth appearance, tied for the most among all nations.